You are here

 • After selecting a drive, click on the the 'RAID' tab.

-• Drag both drives into the Raid Stripe and verify that the estimated size of the RAID set is the total of both drives.
+• Drag both individual drives into the RAID Stripe and verify that the estimated size of the RAID set is the total of both drives. (it should look similar to the diagram below)

 • Quit 'Disk Utility'

-• On the main window, you should now select 'Reinstall Mac OSX Lion' (optionally, you could restore from a time machine backup).
+• On the main window, you should now select 'Reinstall Mac OS X Lion' (optionally, you could restore from a time machine backup).
 Follow any/all prompts and reinstall Lion.
-It may say that file vault or some other features are disabled.
-So be it -- its the price of gaining a lot of performance from the dual drive server.
+It may say that File Vault or some other features are disabled - it's the price of gaining a lot of performance from the dual drive server.

 • The download from the Apple web site may take a while, so let the installer do its thing.